fru1tstand/qbittorrent-exporter/README.md

 #### Usage
 Run `java -jar <qbt-exporter.jar>`.

+**Warning:** If you're polling faster than once every 1500ms, you must change qBittorrent settings.
+See the FAQ for details.

 #### Notes
  + It's advisable to `cd` to the same directory as the jar before running.
 A lot of paths within the application are relative, which means the paths will resolve from the directory the run command is